brunav-cruz/Ecommerce/README.md

  python manage.py migrate
  ```

--Finally, you can start the project using the following comand:
+- Finally, you can start the project using the following comand:

  ```
  python manage.py runserver